ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 The counts cube will contain 20 maps, which are logarithmically spaced in energy, and which cover the energy range from 0.1 TeV to 100 TeV.
-In this example, the counts cube will be saved as ``cntmap.fits`` in the working directory.
+In this example, the counts cube will be saved as ``cntcube.fits`` in the working directory.
 In addition to the counts cube, that is stored as the primary image extension, the FITS file also contains an extension named ``EBOUNDS`` that defines the energy boundaries that were used, and an extension ``GTI``